About the Cyberbullying Research Center

 Dr. Justin W. Patchin,

-Dr. Patchin is a Professor of Criminal Justice in the Department of Political Science at the University of Wisconsin-Eau Claire.
-He received his Ph.D. and M.S. in Criminal Justice from Michigan State University and his B.S. in Sociology with an emphasis in Criminal Justice from the University of Wisconsin-Superior.
+Dr. Justin Patchin is a Professor of Criminal Justice in the Department of Political Science at the University of Wisconsin-Eau Claire.
+In 2011, he received the Excellence in Scholarship Award, UW-Eau Claire’s highest honor for scholarship.
+Dr. Patchin is a former Futurist in Residence at the Federal Bureau of Investigation and past President of the Midwestern Criminal Justice Association.
+He received his Ph.D. and M.S. in Criminal Justice from Michigan State University.
+Prior to graduate school he was a Youth Treatment Specialist, working with at-risk and delinquent youth in Minnesota.
+He is passionate about helping youth develop into the best versions of themselves.
 Learn more about Dr. Patchin here.

 Together, Dr. Hinduja and Dr. Patchin have written seven books and numerous articles in professional and academic publications and have presented nationally and internationally to hundreds of thousands of educators on the topics of cyberbullying, sexting, and other forms of teen technology use and misuse.
-Their research has involved data from nearly 20,000 youth regarding their experiences with cyberbullying offending and victimization.
+They have secured hundreds of thousands of dollars in grant funding to support their research which has involved collecting data from more than 20,000 youth regarding their experiences with cyberbullying offending and victimization.
 Their work has been featured in many national and international news programs and outlets.
 They are currently partnering with school administrators at a number of different districts to explore the nature of traditional and online victimization among their student body.
 In addition, they give presentations to thousands of educators, counselors, law enforcement, parents, and youth every year on how to prevent and address the school-based consequences of cyberbullying.
 Finally, they have served as an expert witness and consulted with attorneys on cases involving cyberbullying.
 If you would like copies of their papers or to inquire about their current projects and partnerships, please contact them.